ExpressionEngine/ExpressionEngine-User-Guide/source/modules/channel/channel_entries.rst

 	orderby="name_of_field"

-**Note:** Ordering by a Relationship field will cause entries to appear in the order the relationships were made, not based on any content from the related entries.
+.. note:: Ordering by a Relationship field will cause entries to appear
+	in the order the relationships were made, not based on any content from the related entries.

-**Note:** When ordering by "random", entries that have been marked as "sticky" will not appear first; they will appear randomly with all other entries.
+.. note:: When ordering by "random", entries that have been marked as
+	"sticky" will not appear first; they will appear randomly with all other entries.

 **Multiple Orders and Sorts**